Click here for more information about the book at Amazon.com.

 Making MacroButtons respond to a single click

 To me, double-clicking on a button is counter-intuitive.
-To make a macrobutton respond to a single click the following VBA code has to be active:
+To make a macrobutton respond to a single click to run a macro the following VBA code has to be active:

 Options.ButtonFieldClicks = 1